james-a-morris/james-a-morris/README.md

 # James Morris, MS (they/them)
-## FE Lead / Senior Fullstack Software Engineer
+## CTO building in Stealth

 ### About Me
-I am Jamie, the FE Lead at Across Protocol and UMA.
+I am Jamie, prev the FE Lead at Across Protocol and UMA.
 I am passionate about blockchain technology and decentralized finance (DeFi).
 With a strong academic foundation and extensive professional experience, I have helped drive innovation across web3 and fintech.

 ### Education
 - **M.Sc. in Quantitative Finance**